-Welding Blanket: A heat-resistant, Factory Mutual (FM) fabric listed, approved, and designed to be placed in the vicinity of a hot work operation; intended for use in horizontal applications with light to moderate exposures-such as that resulting from chipping, grinding, heat treating, sand blasting, and light horizontal welding-designed to protect machinery and prevent ignition of combustibles, such as wood, that are located adjacent to the underside of the blanket.
+Welding blanket: A heat-resistant fabric that is listed and approved by Factory Mutual (FM Global) and designed to be placed in the vicinity of a hot-work operation; intended for use in horizontal applications with light to moderate exposures-such as that resulting from chipping, grinding, heat-treating, sandblasting, and light horizontal welding-and designed to protect machinery and prevent ignition of combustibles, such as wood, that are located adjacent to the underside of the blanket.

-Welding Curtain: A heat-resistant fabric listed, approved, and designed to be placed in the vicinity of a hot work operation, intended for use in vertical applications with light to moderate exposures-such as that resulting from chipping, grinding, heat treating, sand blasting, and light horizontal welding-designed to prevent sparks from escaping an area.
+Welding curtain: A heat-resistant fabric that is listed and approved by FM Global and designed to be placed in the vicinity of a hot-work operation; intended for use in vertical applications with light to moderate exposures-such as that resulting from chipping, grinding, heat-treating, sandblasting, and light horizontal welding-and designed to prevent sparks from escaping an area.

-Welding Pad: A heat-resistant fabric listed, approved, and designed to be placed directly under a hot work operation-such as welding or cutting, intended for use in horizontal applications with severe exposures such as that resulting from molten substances or heavy horizontal welding-designed to prevent the ignition of combustibles that are located adjacent to the underside of the pad.
+Welding pad: A heat-resistant fabric that is listed and approved by FM Global and designed to be placed directly under a hot-work operation, such as welding or cutting.
+It is intended for use in horizontal applications with severe exposures, such as those resulting from molten substances or heavy horizontal welding, and designed to prevent the ignition of combustibles that are located adjacent to the underside of the pad.